- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Climb aboard the USS Nautilus

 Have you ever wanted to tour a submarine?
 The Submarine Force Library & Museum is home to the USS Nautilus, the world’s first nuclear powered submarine.
-The self-guided tour of the Nautilus is free, so go hop aboard and explore!
+The self-guided tour of the Nautilus is free, so if you’re looking for places to go in CT with family, this would def be a budget friendly CT activity that would be remembered for years to come!

 Get your hike on

 Hiking is an essential New England activity.
-While you might not think of Connecticut as being a hiking mecca—it’s certainly not as hilly and mountainous as states like New Hampshire and Vermont), there are still hundreds of fantastic trails for hiking, walking, and exploring.
+While you might not think of Connecticut as being a hiking mecca—it’s certainly not as hilly and mountainous as states like New Hampshire and Vermont, there are still hundreds of fantastic trails for hiking, walking, and pretty places in CT for exploring.

 Find some historic, classic covered bridges